-Students seeking the Michigan Transfer Agreement Seal for transferability should select MA113, MA116, or MA206 for the mathematics elective and NL105 for the communication elective.
+Students seeking the Michigan Transfer Agreement Seal for transferability should select MA113 or MA116 for the mathematics elective, select NL105 for the communication elective, and complete a second science course.

 ASSOCIATE OF ARTS CRIMINAL JUSTICE CORRECTIONS EMPHASIS

 This curriculum is designed to prepare students for various positions in correctional agencies at the local, state, and federal levels.
 The program includes a combination of theoretical, practical, and supportive courses.
 Courses included in this program would allow an individual to qualify for the 15 semester credits mandated by the State of Michigan for employment as a Corrections Officer in the Michigan Department of Corrections.
 The correctional and general education courses are transferable to many four year university programs.